GuillaumePressiat/whereismymap/README.md

 ### 2. Make specific shapefiles

-This one can be chunked in two steps:
+This one can be chunked in three steps:

 - find a mapping between insee/ign codes and unit of geography which you want to map.
 - use sf and spatialEco functions tu unify INSEE shapes to your unit
+- then simplify and smooth shapes with rmapshaper and smoothr to obtain lighter map files

 ## Examples